-The supply of industrial land may seem disproportionately large in reference to the land requirements in the 50year horizon, even under the high growth scenario.
+The supply of industrial land may seem disproportionately large compared to the land requirements of the 50-year horizon, even under the high growth scenario.
 However, it is important to note that one of the assumptions of these projections is that the current relationship of absorbed industrial land to absorbed residential land is constant throughout the 50 years.
 In the future, the City may want to diversify its land base and attract more industrial development, in which case this relationship would be altered, resulting in a reduced supply of industrial land.

-The Cold Lake area has witnessed an economic slowdown in the past few of years as a result of reduced oil prices and an associated reduction in economic activity.
+The Cold Lake area has witnessed an economic slowdown in the past few years because of reduced oil prices and an associated reduction in economic activity.
 Based on the assumption that this circumstance is likely to continue in the short-term, it is assumed that all of the growth scenarios are optimistic and even the low growth scenario is not likely to be met.